EXPRESSCLUSTER/Oracle-Database/OracleDatabaseWindowsMirrorCluster.md

 3. Create a service resource for listener
     - **Dependent Resources** is a service resource for database
     - **Service Name** is OracleOraDB\<version\>Home1TNSListener
+    - **Retry Count at Deactivation Failure** should be larger than 0 to avoid a known Oracle Listener stop issue.

 4. Apply the configuration file